mProjectsCode/obsidian-media-db-plugin/README.md

 A plugin that can query multiple APIs for movies, series, anime, manga, books, comics, games, music, and wiki articles, and import them into your vault.

 > [!WARNING]
+> Please make sure you are looking at the README on the [release branch](https://github.com/mProjectsCode/obsidian-media-db-plugin/blob/release/README.md).
-> This README refers to the in-development version of the plugin.
-The README for the latest release can be found [here](https://github.com/mProjectsCode/obsidian-media-db-plugin/blob/release/README.md).
+> The README on the master branch refers to the current in-development version of the plugin.

 ### Features